 My business started up last September.
 Before that, I was a primary school teacher at Garden International School in Mont Kiara.

 In addition to my sensible step by step approach, an integral part of my business is running educational workshops.
 One hugely popular one is the ‘Get Numerate Workshop’ in which parents are invited to come along with their children and I coach them on how to make maths easy and enjoyable for both themselves and their kids.
 I’m hugely excited about another workshop that I plan to roll out in the near future called ‘Projects!’ – ideal for the homeschooling community.
 Over the years I have built up a library of quality projects that I am keen to share.
 These projects are cross-curricular, stimulating and engaging and have proved extremely popular with my students.
-You can keep up-to-date with what’s happening in 2cool4school by liking our Facebook page.

 … Oh, and the t-shirt is where I got the name from – 9 ringgits very well spent at the Factory Outlet Shop in MK1.

 What made you decide to turn your interest into a business?

 I truly believe that for primary school kids, maths should be the easiest subject in the world.
 Unfortunately however, this is not often the case and many children suffer from low confidence in maths.
 A lot of this is down to the fact that children are often asked to solve problems before they possess the basic ‘core’ skills that are required.
 Having taught in international schools for many years, I have had the benefit of seeing first hand what worked and what didn’t when it came to learning maths.